 As a free-lance writer and public speaker, I share our family’s experience with raising a child with special needs who uses Augmentative and Alternative Communication (AAC); transitioning to the workforce; collaborating with specialists; and including/involving family members with disabilities in a family business.
 My husband, Mark, is a NYS Fire Instructor and firefighter who has shared this passion with our son, Nick.
 Even though it is at a different level–it is their common ground.
-Our daughter, Emily, is carrying forth her desire to help others by pursuing her Masters of Science in Health Education.
+Our daughter, Emily, is carrying forth her desire to help others by pursuing a career in Public & Community Health.

-On this site you will find useful resources and tips to modify curriculum, program Augmentative and Alternative Communication (AAC) devices that use speech generating software, and use low-tech AAC in conjunction with both public school and homeschooling programs as well as in transition planning for employment and independent or shared living for the young adult with special needs.
+On this site I have shared some of my experience modifying curriculum, programming Augmentative and Alternative Communication (AAC) devices that use speech generating software, and using low-tech AAC in conjunction with both public school and homeschooling programs as well as in transition planning for employment and independent or shared living for the young adult with special needs.
 I am planning to update this site and perhaps change my focus.

 I am forever grateful to the Speech-Language Pathologists and many graduate clinicians at Ithaca College, as well as many other therapists and specialists, who have partnered with our family throughout the years.
 Much of what we have been able to accomplish is due to their guidance and support.